 Why is Android development Kotlin-first?

-We reviewed feedback that came directly from developers at conferences, our Customer Advisory Board (CAB), Google Developers Experts (GDE), and through our developer research.
+We reviewed feedback that came directly from developers at conferences, our Customer Advisory Board (CAB), Google Developer Experts (GDE), and through our developer research.
 Many developers already enjoy using Kotlin, and the request for more Kotlin support was clear.
 Here’s what developers appreciate about writing in Kotlin:

 - Expressive and concise: You can do more with less.
 Express your ideas and reduce the amount of boilerplate code.
+67% of professional developers who use Kotlin say Kotlin has increased their productivity.

 - Interoperable: Call Java-based code from Kotlin, or call Kotlin from Java-based code.
 Kotlin is 100% interoperable with the Java programming language, so you can have as little or as much of Kotlin in your project as you want.